kxk302/MACS2/README_per_nonb_type.txt

    file in the same folder.
 The last line of the .txt file calculates the harmonic mean of the intersect ratios for all chromosomes.

-14. Aggregate random intersect summaries, for each non-B DNA type, by running the following command:
+7. Aggregate random intersect summaries, for each non-B DNA type, by running the following command:

   ./scripts/aggregate_random_intersect_summaries_nonb.sh

   This script calls ./scripts/aggregate_intersect_summaries_nonb.py, that reads the last line of 'peaks_summary_<NonBDNAType>.txt' file in each random folder to get the Harmonic mean value of intersect ratio between random intervals and each non-B DNA type, and writes the Harmonic mean value to a file named './output/random_intersect_summaries_<NonBDNAType>.tsv.
 The folder names in this file are sorted based the value of the Harmonic mean, in descending order.

-15. For each non-B DNA type, plot the samples with best intersect ratio in a bar plot by running the following command:
+8. For each non-B DNA type, plot the samples with best intersect ratio in a bar plot by running the following command:

-    ./scripts/plot_intersect_ratio.sh
+   ./scripts/plot_intersect_ratio_nonb.sh

-    The shell script calls ./scripts/plot_intersect_ratio.py.
-Intersect summaries (./output/intersect_summaries.tsv) and random intersect summaries (./output/random_intersect_summaries.tsv) are passed in as input.
-We also pass a filter value, such that rows in intersect_summaries.tsv whose harmonic mean is less than the filter value are ignored.
-The  bar plot is saved as an .png file.
+   The shell script calls ./scripts/plot_intersect_ratio.pyi for each non-B DNA type.
+Intersect summaries (./output/intersect_summaries_<NonBDNAType>.tsv) and random intersect summaries (./output/random_intersect_summaries_<NonBDNAType>.tsv) are passed in as input.
+We also pass a filter value, such that rows in intersect_summaries_<NonBDNAType>.tsv whose harmonic mean is less than the filter value are ignored.
+The  bar plot for each no-B DNA type is saved separately as an .png file.